 Size (Diameter and Height)

 While most grinders only vary in size by a few inches, that ends up making a big difference.
-Want to stick your buster in your pocket?
+Want to stick your grinder in your pocket?
 Good luck trying to do that with a three inch grinder.
-Need to grind up an eight of pot real quick?
+Need to grind up an eight of herb real quick?
 Have fun doing that with a mini grinder.

 So the size really depends on your purpose, the number of people/quantity you need to grind for and if you’re looking to take it from place to place.
 Below we’ll take a look at the major sizes and what they’re good for.